winngwephyo9/TestingNote/README.md

 /**
  * @function handleSelection
  * @description Manages the entire selection process.
 It handles deselection,
- * highlighting the new selection, and isolating it.
+ * highlighting the new selection, and isolating it without changing the camera view.
  * @param {THREE.Object3D | null} target - The object to be selected, or null to deselect all.
  */
 function handleSelection(target) {